 Stroke is a leading cause of adult disability in the UK.
 The most common physical difficulties reported by stroke survivors are arm and leg weakness.
 It’s important that effective rehabilitation is started early after stroke, as delays can have affect recovery.
 Delays can also lead to stroke survivors developing secondary conditions, such as contractures.

 Orthotic splints and braces can be used to help with physical difficulties by aiding mobility and making performing daily tasks easier, as well as reducing discomfort and the risk of complications.
-Research is needed to see if early use of orthotics could support faster and easier mobilising, a quicker return to daily life, and help to prevent other problems developing.
+Research is needed to see if early use of orthotics could support faster and easier mobilising, a quicker return to daily life, and help to prevent other problems from developing.

 This research will investigate whether it’s possible to design and carry out a large study into the clinical effectiveness of an early orthotic intervention after stroke.

 The research will be carried out in several stages:

 1. Review previous studies to find existing evidence on orthotic involvement after stroke.